 Sherrie – A Sherrie Affair

 To truly enjoy an Iceland winter, a hotel or home rental stay in the more secluded areas makes a great vacation.
 Lucky travelers that experience the Northern Lights will be able to see them more clearly with less city lights.
+In fact, the visible Northern Lights are one of the most fascinating things about Iceland.
 Just because it’s cold out and the snow is dropping does not mean you can’t enjoy the year-round thermal baths such as the famous Blue Lagoon.
 In fact, it is probably more exciting with such a difference in temperatures.

 A winter holiday in Iceland is an amazing time to go and experience.
 Enjoy!